The oBravo HAMT-3 MKII is the company’s next-gen hybrid dynamic driver and AMT tweeter closed-back full-size headphones. It is priced at around £795.

 Now the HAMT-3 MKII weighs a good bit less than the Signature version at 398g compared to 540g.
 And you can feel the reduced weight right away when you compare them side by side in your hands and on your head.

 Despite its closed nature isolation is not that great.
-The Alcantara pads are fairly porous to begin with so you won’t find too much background noise being blocked out.
+The Alcantara pads are fairly porous, to begin with so you won’t find too much background noise is blocked out.

 These initial impressions are with the stock filter and plug setup.
 Subsequent filter and plug combinations will be tested in the main review to come soon after.

-My initial impressions of the HAMT-3 MKII stock tuning is one far more colored than the Signature.
+My initial impression of the HAMT-3 MKII stock tuning is one far more colored than the Signature.
 That means a fairly energetic and forward low-end with plenty of sub-bass rumble and mid-bass warmth.

 It is not the widest of soundstages in its stock form so hoping the tuning plugs can clean that up and balance out that punchy dominant low-end with a bit more mids performance.
 Female vocals have more presence suggesting a mids to upper mids rise from 1/2k to around 3/4k.

 There is some source dependency in the mids to treble performance for me though, at least in this initial testing phase.
 I found the treble somewhat muted with the Auris Audio HA-2SE, even with the Qutest and M Scaler behind it.
 However, the performance was much cleaner with a better treble performance with the Hifiman R2R2000 Red Edition.

 With the R2R2000 you do get a nice natural but articulate treble with some excellent percussion timbre though I am not convinced the extension is quite as good as the Signature flagship.
 That being said it is the kind of treble I really like.
 That means it is not shelved down or dark but neither harsh nor brittle sounding.